 Buying a home, even a second home or investment property, can save you money on your taxes.
 Expenses you incur when buying and recurring expenses are both potentially tax deductible.
 Be diligent with your records and it may save you some money come tax time.

-If you don't live here but are buying a property here, there are several items you should be aware of.
+If you don't live here but are buying a property in Summit County, there are several items you should be aware of.
 Things like broker relationships, Colorado contracts and electronic signatures.

 By keeping new home buyers informed about what to expect in their real estate transaction, The Mountain Living Team helps to keep the stress out of the home buying experience.
 If you’re wondering what you can expect when buying your first home, you’ve come to the right place.
 Here’s an overview of how the process works.